 2. Lawang Sewu, Semarang

 Moving on from Medan, you should make a stop at Semarang, the capital city of Central Java province.
 There are plenty of top-notch attractions in Semarang such as Sam Poo Kong Temple and Immanuel Church, but it is Lawang Sewu that is the heart of the city.
 When you look at the architecture of the building, you will be reminded of the buildings commonly seen in the Netherlands.
 During the colonial era, the Dutch ruled Indonesia and left much Dutch heritage, including Lawang Sewu.
-Take a guided tour to gain insights into the history and culture of the city.
+For some fun things to do, take a guided tour to gain insights into the history and culture of the city.
 Although the landmark is known as a haunted building, worry not because the government has rebranded it.

 Address: Jl.
 Pemuda, Sekayu, Kec.
 Semarang Tengah, Kota Semarang, Jawa Tengah 50132

 Situated in West Java Province, Bogor Palace can be found and enjoyed in the city of Bogor.
 Bogor Palace is among the six presidential palaces in Indonesia and currently, the incumbent president Joko Widodo resides in the palace.
 You will not be able to enter and tour the palace except during special occasions when the public is invited to come to the palace for free.
 But, you can still admire the stunning architecture from afar and please your eyes with the scenic views of the surrounding botanical gardens that have deer as their permanent inhabitants.

 Address: Ir.
 H. Juanda No. 1, Kelurahan Paledang, Kecamatan Bogor Tengah, Kota Bogor, Jawa Barat

 Opening hours: Special occasions